ahmaazouzi/cs-topics/systems/virtualMemory.md

 	- **Not modifying allocated blocks**: Allocators cannot move or modify blocks that are already allocated.
 - If you are planning to design an allocator, you should achieve the two main goals of maximizing throughput and memory utilization:
 	- *Goal 1: Maximizing throughput.* An allocator's **throughput** is the number of requests it completes per unit times.
 If an allocator can complete 500 allocate and 500 free requests in a second then its throughput is a 1000 requests per second.
 Allocator's throughput can be maximized by improving the average time to complete free and allocate requests.
 We can improve throughput to have a worst-case allocate that is linear to the number of free blocks and a constant runtime for free requests.
 	- *Goal 2: Maximizing memory utilization.* Virtual memory is a finite resource limited by the swap space on disk.
 Dynamic memory allocator usually handle very large blocks of memory, so how is memory utilization maximized by dynamic allocators?
 There are different ways to measure how memory efficient an allocator is such as **peak utilization**.
-The peak utilization can be defined by the aggregate block payload in bytes of a sequence of requests divided by the total size of the *monotonically nondecreasing (whatt!!!!? :confused:)* heap. *(Not very sure, hopefully next sections will clarify this)*.
+The peak utilization can be defined by the aggregate block payload in bytes of a sequence of requests divided by the total size of the *monotonically nondecreasing (what!!!!? :confused:)* heap. *(Not very sure, hopefully next sections will clarify this)*.
 There is tension between the maximal throughput and maximal memory utilization, each one of the two can be maximized at the expense of the other.
 The programmer needs to strike a good balance between the two.

 ### Fragmentation:
 - **Fragmentation** is the main culprit behind poor heap memory utilization.
-Fragmentation occurs when "therwise unused memory is not available to satisfy allocate requests".
+Fragmentation occurs when "otherwise unused memory is not available to satisfy allocate requests".
 Fragmentation appears in two forms:
 	- **Internal fragmentation**: occurs when an allocated block is larger than the payload.
 This happens usually as a result of alignment constraints (as we've seen earlier) or when the allocator imposes a minimum size of the allocated block and the payload is smaller than that minimum.
 It can be measured by summing the aggregate difference of allocated blocks and their payloads.
 	- **External fragmentation**: occurs when there is enough aggregate free memory to satisfy an allocate request, but these blocks are scattered all over the place and no single free block is able to satisfy the request.
 External fragmentation is less quantifiable than its internal counterpart, because it depends on previous as well as future requests.
 External fragmentation is harder to predict, so allocators try to heuristically maintain small numbers of large free blocks.